“The impediment to action advances action. What stands in the way becomes the way. Interrogate what you are doing daily.”

 The Marcus agent combines both disciplines.
 It is the only meta-agent in the catalog — it does not act on the world directly.
 It reviews the other agents the way a coaching staff reviews game film: methodically, without ego, looking for the drift patterns that turn into failures.
 Marcus is the agent you wake up to, not the one you ping.

-Every class ships with reference agents, calibrated to operational use cases.
-Fork them, deploy them, or use them as a template for your own.
+Marcus Aurelius · Meditations 5.20Every class ships with reference agents calibrated to operational use cases.
+Fork them, deploy them, or use them as a template.

 Every agent in this class passes the same five-stage gate.
-Below: the eval criteria specific to Marcus agents at each stage.
+Below: the criteria specific to Marcus agents at each stage.